Kuninoto/42_NetPractice/README.md

 IPv4 - 32bit
 IPv6 - 128bit, no backwards compatibility

-**TCP (Transmission Control Protocol)**
-It's a Connection oriented protocol that guarantees that all the data is received and in order thru a 3-way handshake:
-   - A computer will send a message called a SYN (SYN ->)
-   - The receiver computer will send back an acknowledgement message (<- SYN ACK)
-   - The sender computer sends back an acknowledgment message (-> ACK RECEIVED)

-For each segment in transit, the sender keeps a timer.
-If the timer ends before an ACK
-for the segment is received, the message is resent.
-Use cases: downloading files, viewing webpages, etc. Anything that must arrive 100% correct

 ---
 Made by Nuno Carvalho (Kuninoto) | nnuno-ca@student.42porto.com
 <div id="badge"> <a href="https://www.linkedin.com/in/nuno-carvalho-218822247"/> <img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/>&nbsp;